-Our first strategy relies on the experimentally verified idea that landmarks at decision points constitute useful cognitive entities that improve the effectiveness of route descriptions (Lovelace, Hegarty & Montello 1999, Denis et al. 1999, Burnett 2000).
+Our first strategy relies on the experimentally verified idea that landmarks at decision points constitute useful cognitive entities whose inclusion improves the effectiveness of route descriptions (Lovelace, Hegarty and Montello, 1999; Denis et al, 1999; Burnett, 2000).
 Although what constitutes a landmark remains vague and ill-defined, attempts have been made to distinguish different categories of landmarks.
-Sorrows and Hirtle (1999), for example, identify visual landmarks (objects such as churches and towers which are clearly distinguishable from their environment by virtue of salient visual features), cognitive landmarks (for example, the desk of a receptionist, which may be significant because it has a particular function for a user), and structural landmarks (entities such as Trafalgar
+Sorrows and Hirtle (1999), for example, identify visual landmarks (objects such as churches and towers which are clearly distinguishable from their environment by virtue of salient visual features), cognitive landmarks (for example, the desk of a receptionist, which may be significant because it has a particular function for a user), and structural landmarks (entities such as Trafalgar Square in London, which assists in structuring a spatial environment).
+Raubal and Winter (2002) developed measures to formally specify the saliency of various features in view of landmark selection.
+However, these require the availability of rich datasets, typically not available in GIS data.